404src/exocore/_articles/ccna-summary.md

 Each remaining switch will select ONE of its interfaces to be its root port.

 Root port selection:
-1. Lowest root constructrs
+1. Lowest root constructors
 2. Lowest neighbor bridge ID
-3. Lowest neighbor port ID.
+3. Lowest neighbor port ID

-Each remaining collisions Domain will select ONE interface to be a designated port (forwarding state).
+Each remaining Collisions Domain will select ONE interface to be a designated port (forwarding state).
 The other port in the collision domain will be non-desingated (blocking).
 - Designated port selection:
 1. Interface on switch with the lowest root cost
 2. Interface on switch with the lowest bridge ID

 In RSTP, the non-designated port is split into two seperate roles:
 - the alternate port role (blocking)
 - the backup port role (two interfaces on same collision domain, via a hub)